 The term "fair use" refers to the legal, ethical, and limited use of copyrighted material, with no requirement for the permission of the copyright holder.
-In fact, fair use represents a considerable limitation on the otherwise exclusive rights of the holder of a copyright.
-With increasing access to advanced plagiarism detectors, ensuring compliance with fair use principles has become more achievable, helping users avoid crossing ethical and legal boundaries.

-Fair use is regarded as a legal gray area since there is limited guidance or legal precedence beyond four broad factors:
+In fact, fair use of plagiarism represents a considerable limitation on the otherwise exclusive rights of the holder of a copyright.
+However, fair use is regarded as a legal gray area since there is limited guidance or legal precedence beyond four broad factors:

-- Purpose and Character of Use- was the material copied for educational purposes or commercial use for a profit venture? - The nature of the copyrighted work- the closer the work relates to the original creativity of the author, the less likely it will be considered fair use. - The amount and substantiality of the work used in relation to the whole the shorter the amount, the more likely it will be treated as fair use. - The effect of the use on the potential market for the work- are you taking food from the author's plate?
+- Purpose and Character of Use was the material copied for educational purposes or commercial use for a profit venture? - The nature of the copyrighted work the closer the work relates to the original creativity of the author, the less likely it will be considered fair use. - The amount and substantiality of the work used in relation to the whole the shorter the amount, the more likely it will be treated as fair use. - The effect of the use on the potential market for the work are you taking food from the author's plate?